grafeas/kritis/install.md

 gcloud projects list
 ```

-## Step #2: Enable Billing on your Google Cloud Project
+## Step #2: Enable the requisite API's for your Google Cloud Project

 NOTE: Your account must be whitelisted to enable the Container Analysis API.
 To do so, join the  [Container Analysis Users Group](https://groups.google.com/forum/#!forum/containeranalysis-users).
 It may take 1-5 business days to approve the request.